MarcusFlodihn/personal-website/content/posts/hugo-github-pages.md

         if: github.ref == 'refs/heads/main'
         with:
           github_token: ${{ secrets.GITHUB_TOKEN }}
-          publish_dir: ./public
+          publish_dir: "."
 ```

 ## Setting up the repository

 Let's push this to Github, create a public repository for our code at [https://github.com](https://github.com).

 Then go to the repository settings and head to the "Pages" options, specify which branch that Github should host, and the root for the website.

-I chose "master" for the branch and "/" for the website root.
+Pick "/" for the website root.
+As for the branch pick your prefered branch name.

-If you have your own domain, you can also add it to the "Custom domain" setting.
-HTTPS might as well be enforced.

 Then we can push our content to it: